-Through the application of blockchain in patient data management, a hash can be created for each block of patient information through which their information can be shared with the relevant entities while keeping their identities hidden.
+Through the application of blockchain in patient data management, a hash is created for each block of patient information.
+The hash shares the information with the relevant entities while keeping their identities hidden.
 Further, patients can also control the time and permission for sharing their data with other parties.

 Protection Against Insurance Frauds

 Insurance frauds such as false billing or unnecessary charges cost $68 billion every year to the healthcare industry in the US.
 Blockchain can help curb insurance fraud in healthcare as records stored on blockchain are immutable and cannot be altered.

 Blockchain provides transparent and accessible health information to patients.
 Further, it facilitates the accuracy of records in case of any changes made to the documents of a patient with a validation request.
 Verification to make changes further enhances the security against human errors and intentional errors.